September 09, 2019

-The Community Foundation for Greater New Haven, Yale New Haven Health, City of New Haven Health Department, NewAlliance Foundation, Carolyn Foundation, Community Alliance for Research and Engagement at the Yale School of Public Health, United Way of Greater New Haven, Annie E. Casey Foundation, United Illuminating, and other partners
+The Community Foundation for Greater New Haven, Yale New Haven Health, City of New Haven Health Department, NewAlliance Foundation, Carolyn Foundation, Connecticut Health Foundation, Community Alliance for Research and Engagement at the Yale School of Public Health, United Way of Greater New Haven, Annie E. Casey Foundation, United Illuminating, and other partners

-The Greater New Haven Community Index 2016 is a complete update of DataHaven's popular 2013 report.
+The Greater New Haven Community Index 2016 is an update of DataHaven's popular 2013 report.
 Published in October 2016, the report is approximately 80 pages in length and contains over 50 infographics and tables related to well-being in the Greater New Haven area.
-It makes use of results from the 2015 DataHaven Community Wellbeing Survey, which conducted live, in-depth interviews with over 1,800 randomly-selected adults in the Greater New Haven region, including 800 in New Haven, in 2015.
+It makes use of results from the DataHaven Community Wellbeing Survey and dozens of other federal, state, and local data sources.

-The health chapter of this report is a comprehensive assessment benefiting from a local collaborative approach led by the Partnership for a Healthier Greater New Haven — a coalition of public health, health care, government, and civic leaders, including Yale-New Haven Hospital.
-With input from the Partnership for a Healthier New Haven and others, DataHaven and the Community Alliance for Research and Engagement (CARE) at Yale School of Public Health formed a scientific partnership to develop and simultaneously conduct the DataHaven Community Wellbeing Survey and CARE New Haven Health Survey, which collectively represent the largest and most comprehensive surveys ever conducted in our region.
+The health chapter of this report is a comprehensive assessment benefiting from a collaborative approach led by the Partnership for a Healthier Greater New Haven — a coalition of public health, health care, government, and civic leaders, including Yale New Haven Hospital.
+DataHaven and the Community Alliance for Research and Engagement (CARE) at Yale School of Public Health formed a scientific partnership to develop and simultaneously conduct the DataHaven Community Wellbeing Survey and CARE New Haven Health Survey, which collectively represent the largest and most comprehensive surveys ever conducted in our region.